RuncibleSpoon/F5AppSvcDemo/README.md

 KeyName: the name of the AWS keypair you need to
 S3Bucket: The s3 bucket location
-DemoPrivateKey, DemoPublicKey: Dispossable SSH public and pivake eys
+DemoPrivateKey, DemoPublicKey: Dispossable SSH public and pivake keys

+There are also tow others you should set for restricting access

+SrcIp:  Source IP address range for SSH
+PubScrIP:  Source IP for App access

+These default to open access

 ###Steps